Mamun/clojure-web-app/README.md

 clojure-web-app
 ===============

-Clojure web application using compojure, enlive, datomic, clojurescript.
-Interactive development both for clojure and clojure-script using emacs-live-clojure-workflow from emacs live.
+- Clojure web application using compojure, enlive, datomic, clojurescript.
+- Interactive development for both clojure and clojure-script using emacs-live-clojure-workflow.

 About application and emacs lib